darchr/gem5-skylake-config/results/docs/Control_benchmarks_analysis.md

 The misprediction rate is almost same as the intel pcm for both UnCalibrated and Calibrated CPU.

-While increasing the iteration to '500K', the misprediction comes down for gem5 while using LTAGE because LtAGE has a bigger history table, therefore gets better with increase in iterations.
+While increasing the iteration to '500K', the misprediction comes down for gem5 while using LTAGE because LTAGE has a bigger history table, therefore gets better with increase in iterations.

 <img src="../images/Branchpred_misprediction_100K.png" width="500" height="500">